2014 J. Lohr Estates Los Osos Merlot

-The 2013 J. Lohr Estates Los Osos Merlot presents mature red color with a raspberry hue.
-Brambly fruit aromas of plum and pomegranate are integrated with a barrel signature of mocha and baking spice.
-Whole berry fermentation with a generous use of Malbec in the blend accentuates bright fruit tones on the palate, and leaves a lengthy finish.
+The 2014 J. Lohr Estates Los Osos Merlot presents a mature red color with a raspberry hue.
+Plummy fruit aromas are integrated with a chocolaty barrel signature of mocha and baking spice.
+Whole berry fermentation with a generous use of Malbec in the blend accentuates the fine tannins, bright fruit tones and lengthy finish.

 — Steve Peck, red winemaker

 Paso Robles AVA, San Luis Obispo County, California